-Dear Chairs,
+Dear Delegates,

 Welcome to the 2025 MUNIST conference in Toulouse, France.
 On behalf of the entire exec team, I would like to thank you all for having applied to the first MUN conference in the International School of Toulouse.
 It is an honor to be hosting you all in our school.
-We hope this conference will bring you all opportunities to learn and grow as Chairs but also as diplomats and mediators.
-Chairing offers a unique insight into the workings of the UN in a way that is different to being a delegate.
-Your research into the specific topics of your committees will give you a deep understanding into international issues that most barely know.
+We hope this conference will bring you all opportunities to learn and grow as delegates but also as diplomats and mediators.
+Being a delegate will help you develop your communication and debating skills.
+You will be tackling real world issues through the lens of one of the 193 sovereign countries in the UN.